Ke'Bryan Hayes Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 27 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Nationals rank 12th in baseball in home runs allowed (27 total, 1.1 per game).

-- Kuhl gets the start for the Nationals, his fifth of the season.
-He is 0-1 with a 7.36 ERA and 14 strikeouts through 18 1/3 innings pitched.
+- Corbin (1-3) takes the mound for the Nationals in his sixth start of the season.
+He's put together a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.

-- His most recent time out came on Saturday against the Minnesota Twins, when the righty threw 3 2/3 innings, surrendering one earned run while giving up three hits.
+- The left-hander last pitched on Sunday against the Minnesota Twins, when he tossed six innings, allowing three earned runs while giving up seven hits.

-- The 30-year-old has an ERA of 7.36, with 6.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.